chrisjones11/my-Core-Lowbar/README.md

 # my-Core-Lowbar

-Lowbar

-Lowbar is my own replica of the JS library "_underscore", in order to understand how a JS library works I have reimplemented the functionality of the more commonly used _underscore functions below.
+## Lowbar is my own replica of the JS library "_underscore", in order to understand how a JS library works I have reimplemented the functionality of the more commonly used _underscore functions below.

-identity /n
+- identity
-first \n
+- first
 last
 each
 indexOf